Guides

 How to Implement Phone Number Validation in Java

-Regular Expressions with java.util.regex.Pattern
+Regular Expressions and java.util.regex.Pattern

 private static final Pattern E164 =